eclipse-hawkbit/hawkbit/README.md

 # Device Integration

-hawkBit does not offer off the shelf clients for devices as part of the project.
-The long term goal is to provide an [Eclipse hono](https://github.com/eclipse/hono) integration which will provide connectivity through various IoT protocols and as a result allow a wide range of clients to connect to hawkBit.
-However, the hawkBit [Direct Device Integration (API) API](http://www.eclipse.org/hawkbit/documentation/interfaces/ddi-api.html) is HTTP/JSon based which should allow any client to integrate quite easily.
+hawkBit does not provide off the shelf clients for devices as part of the project.
+The long term goal is to provide an [Eclipse hono](https://github.com/eclipse/hono) integration which will provide connectivity through various IoT protocols and as a result allows a wide range of clients to connect to hawkBit.
+However, the hawkBit [Direct Device Integration (API) API](http://www.eclipse.org/hawkbit/documentation/interfaces/ddi-api.html) is HTTP/JSon based which should allow any update client to integrate quite easily.

-However, there are clients outside of the Eclipse IoT eco system as well, e.g.:
+There are clients outside of the Eclipse IoT eco system as well, e.g.:

 * [SWupdate](https://github.com/sbabic/swupdate) which is a Linux Update agent with focus on a efficient and safe way to update embedded systems.

 # Getting Started

 We are providing a [Spring Boot](https://projects.spring.io/spring-boot/) based reference [Update Server](hawkbit-runtime/hawkbit-update-server) including embedded H2 DB for test and evaluation purposes.
-See below for how to run build and run the update server.
+See below for how to build and run the update server on your own.
 In addition we have [guide](http://www.eclipse.org/hawkbit/documentation/guide/runhawkbit.html) for setting up a complete landscape.

-Docker support by means of ready to go images is currently missing but we will look into this as soon as we can.
+Docker support by means of ready to go image is currently missing but we will look into this as soon as we can.

 # hawkBit (Spring boot) starters